krusynth/billhunt.dev/_landings/civic-tech-webring.md

 ### How to Join

 To join the webring, please [open a request to add a new site through GitHub issues](https://github.com/krusynth/civic-tech-webring/issues/new/choose).
+After you're approved, you'll need to add the webring code to your website:

-### Adding the Code
+### Adding the Banner

+#### Self-Hosted Websites
 You can show the webring on your site by pasting the following html snippet wherever you want it to appear:

 ```